datum360/Datum360-API-User-Guides/Matthew/DDM360/Deliverable/PATCH upload file to forge.md

 # PATCH /deliverables/{delHdl}/files/{fileHdl}/forgeupload

 ## Description
-Submit a file for processing to BIM360/ACC to make it viewable in the DDM360 viewer
+Submits a file for processing to BIM360/ACC to make it viewable in the DDM360 viewer

 ## Required Capabilities
 * CanUseAPI